 Welcome to our website, hope you enjoy it as much as we do.

-Short Photo Stories was founded by Renata Blonska in June 2011 in Sydney Australia as a travel and photography platform – here it opens to the public for photography enthusiast from all over the world.
-It aims to enable all of us to share all the beauty of things and places we see through photography.
+Short Photo Stories was founded by Renata Blonska and Jack Donda in June 2011 in Sydney Australia as travel and photography platform.
+Here it opens to all nomadic souls and explorers, creating supportive travel and photo community and brings together photo and travel enthusiasts from all over the world.

-Please wonder around the website, enjoy the photos, vote for the best one, feel free to leave your comment and by all means share your passion with all of us by sending your best shots.
+Please wonder around the website, enjoy the photos, maybe you will recognize some of the places you visited, and by all means share your passion with all of us by leaving your thoughts and comments.